 “You sure you liked it?
 Honestly I’m not convinced…” “Yeah it was nice but sometimes I felt ill at ease“.
 And then it was either “Guys kept staring at me, gazes glued to me” “An Indian guy followed me” “Some guy groped me, like he wanted to grab my butt with his hands” and that German girl who told me “There was this Indian guy who was watching me in the street… And he was jerking off, looking at me with a weird gaze“.

 I talked about it in the article about New Delhi, but there was that French girl who wanted to buy a new phone, and the salesman only spoke to her boyfriend, not even looking at her.
 That girl from the US who asked for directions to a tuktuk driver, and he responded to her boyfriend, not speaking to the girl who asked him the question… But that doesn’t mean it’s a conservative country.
-True story, in Goa, an Indian couple from Mumbai asked me if I wanted to have a threesome with them.
+Here’s a woman talking about her holidays in India.
+Oh and by the way, true story, in Goa, an Indian couple from Mumbai asked me if I wanted to have a threesome with them.
 Needless to say, I accepted 😀

 Food in India